Pushkar Dhami: Played like Dhoni but gave away own wicket cheaply | Politics

 - India

-Defence Minister Rajnath Singh has compared Pushkar Singh Dhoni to cricketer Mahendra Singh Dhoni.
-Dhami, who he said is a “good finisher”.
+Defence Minister Rajnath Singh has compared Pushkar Singh Dhami to cricketer Mahendra Singh Dhoni.
+Dhami, he said, is a ''good finisher''.

 Dhami was plucked out of obscurity by the Bharatiya Janata Party leadership last July to be made the Uttarakhand chief minister, with just months to go before the party faced the assembly elections.